 an open, free format, which makes it easily accessible.
 Since it is lossless, you will preserve all of your data by

 keeping it in FLAC files.
 The file format specifications are available to the public, making FLAC converters widely

 available.
 FLAC files are known for being error resistant, as well.

 To use or play FLAC files, your software or

 hardware must be capable of playing it.
 Many MP3 players and other devices and programs exist that are capable of playing this file type.
 Others require

 a downloadable plugin or converter program.
 Since it is an open source format, there are many programs available to

 help you make use of this lossless audio format.

-essentially a downloadable software program.
-This is easy to do.
+essentially a downloadable software application.
+To convert FLAC to MP3,

 file to other types of lossless audio formats or to the popular MP3, M4A, and WAV audio formats.
 You can also